Financial Planning & College Costs

 Cooperative Agencies Resources for Education (CARE)

-An EOPS supplemental program, Cooperative Agencies Resources for Education (CARE) assists EOPS participants who are single, heads of household, and Temporary Aid to Needy Family (TANF) recipients with young children.
+An EOPS supplemental program, Cooperative Agencies Resources for Education (CARE) provides additional support to EOPS participants who are Temporary Aid to Needy Family (TANF) recipients with young children to help meet their unique educational needs.
 In addition to EOPS-provided services, CARE students receive additional support and services.

 For program entry requirements or more information, call 650.949.7207 or visit foothill.edu/eops.